mhassell/gqrx_scan/README.md

 3. Set squelch/signalStrength for each channel

-4. Ability to scan over a range of frequencies to look fo activity
+4. Timeout for scan_range (so as not to get stuck on a birdie or a continuous broadcast)

+5. Logging for the scan_range function to find interesting frequencies automatically.